microsoft/trident/docs/Reference/Host-Configuration/API-Reference/Scripts.md

 ### `postProvision` (optional)

 Scripts to be run after Trident provision stage is complete.

+These scripts are run with the root filesystem of the target OS mounted at */mnt/newroot* and other partitions specified for the target OS mounted relative to that.

 | Characteristic | Value   |
 | -------------- | ------- |